tee-24/Rock-Paper-Scissors/README.md

 ![404](assets/docs/404-lh.png)

+### W3C Validator
+The W3C validator was used to validate the HTML on all pages of the website.
+It was also used to validate CSS in the style.css file.

 ### Manual Testing
 To fully test my website I performed the following testing using a number of browsers (Google Chrome and Safari) and devices (HP laptop, iPad Pro 12.9 inch, iPhone 11 pro max).